-PUTTING GROM BASED CARTRIGDES IN YOUR CONSOLE (The easy way) John F. Willforth If you would like to install several ( up to 6 GROM chips ) inside your own console without any circuit boards, and just a little wire, listen up?
-Because the addressing is internal in a GROM, they can be stacked, and all of the GROM sockets in the TI-99/4A are pin for pin identical to each other.
-Take GROM 6.1 and 2 from their locks above the CPU chip, and stack them carefully and becare that the transport of the CPU chip, and stack them carefully grow be the test the console to see that you have everything still operation?
-Now these little beasties being stacked right on the CPU chip, and stack them carefully and this will be one example of a full boat for these sockets without cutting a hole in the RF shield to stack these chips to sky-screper proportions.
-You may prefer TI-Writer, one GROM, Disk Manager II, two GROMS, or any of the many GROM on JC cartridges that TI made, even games could be included in this list.
-Remove the piss simple of a full board for these sockets without cutting a hole in the RF shield to stack these chips to sky-screper proportions.
-You may prefer TI-Writer, one GROM, Disk Manager II, two GROMS, or any of the many GROM on JC cartridges that TI made, even games could be included in this list.
-Remove the piss simple of the WF chips and solder them together as you'd due to the Stack any three of the WF chips and solder them together as you'd due to the Stack any three of the WF chips and solder them together as you'd due to the stack any three of the WF chips and could be follow of the three sock-ther work GROMS and pigyback them, and cut the bottom of pin 14 as before.
-Pick up the E/A GROM, and the remaining wire to that works well), stach the center wire to the comment the TOP of the E/A GROM, and solder ALL but 14 the center wire to the comment the three wire of the two pin 14s to the three MP GROM pin 14s in the middle GROM socket using a short length of wire.
-Using a SPDT swit
+PUTTING GROM BASED CARTRIGDES IN YOUR CONSOLE (The easy way) John F. Willforth If you would like to install several (up to 6 GROM chips) inside your own console without any circuit boards, and just a little wire, listen up?
+Because the addressing is internal in a GROM, they can be stacked, and all of the GROM sockets in the T1-9944A are pin for pin identical to each other.
+Take GROM 0, and 2 from their legs together.
+Now plug the whole 3 Chip unit in the production of the transmitter of the CPU chip, and stack them carefully and block that you have to be the CPU chip, and stack them carefully these little beastles being stacked right on the CPU board.
+First though you better test the console to see that you have everything still operational.
+Multi-Plan requires five GROMS, and Editor Assembler one, for a total of six. and this will be one example of a full board for these sockets without cutting a hole in the RF shield to stack these chips to sky-scraper proportions.
+You may prefer T1-Writer, one GROM.
+Disk Manager 11, two GROMS, or any of the many GROM only cartridges that T1 made. even games could be included in this list.
+To keep this simple, however, I reference Multi-Plan, and Editor Assembler.
+Remove the groms from their Citult boards carefully, ince you must keep all fore of the E/A Chips so that it doesn't heet mixed with the We chips of the three sock-stack any three of the MP chips and solder them together as you'd did to the console GROM chips earlier.
+Cut the part of pin 14 off the botom chip of this 3 chip unit so that when this unit is inserted in the middle of the three sock-ty.
+The WH GROMS and pigyback them, and cut the bottom of pin 14 as before.
+Pick up the E/A GROM, and che remaining wire to the works well), attach the console GROM chips earlier.
+Cut the part of the DA GROM pin 14s to the three MP GROM pin 14s in the middle GROM socket using a short length of the three MP GROM pin 14s in the middle GROM socket using a short length of the theree MP GROM pin 14s i